steevaavoo/aws-jenkins-terraform/README.md

     $dockerImageAndLatestTag = "$($dockerImage):latest"
     docker build . -t $dockerImageAndTag
     docker tag $dockerImageAndTag $dockerImageAndLatestTag
+    # Fix the "Cannot connect to the Docker daemon" error caused by running Docker-in-Docker - when calling the
+    # agent, make sure to pass this as an argument.
+    docker run -it -v /var/run/docker.sock:/var/run/docker.sock $dockerImageAndTag bash
     ```

 1. Check install of Docker Engine succeeded - if you get a version list, it worked

     ```powershell